Adeyemi0/PropIQ-EU-Real-Estate-Investment-Intelligence-/README.md

 ---

-## What's Next

-- **Mortgage calculator** — monthly payment projections at user-defined LTV and interest rate, turning the investment score into a cash flow forecast
+## What I Would Do With More Data

+- **Neighbourhood-level pricing** — city averages flatten a lot of within-city variation.
+A postcode-level benchmark would make the vs City Average signal significantly sharper.
+- **Time series** — with listing date history, the days-on-market trend (getting faster or slower) would be more valuable than the current snapshot figure.
-- **Rental yield view** — for properties with both sale price and rental data, surface the gross yield as a primary metric for income investors
+- **Rental yield** — with both sale price and monthly rent on the same properties, a gross yield calculation would add a direct income return signal alongside the capital appreciation signal.
-- **Neighbourhood scoring** — move from city-level to postcode-level benchmarks as richer data becomes available
-- **One-click investment brief** — export a PDF summary of your personalised recommendations to share with a co-investor or financial advisor
-- **Live data integration** — connect to a real-time property API so the intelligence updates with the market
-- **Portfolio mode** — track multiple properties across cities and monitor how the investment score evolves over time
+- **Transaction volume** — the number of completed sales, not just listings, would make the demand signal more reliable.
+Days on market is a proxy; actual transaction velocity is the real measure.
+- **Macroeconomic overlay** — linking city-level data to GDP growth, population flow, and interest rate environment would contextualise why some markets are growing faster than others.

 ---

 ## License

-MIT — use it, build on it, make money with it.
+MIT — use it, build on it, extend it.

 ---

-*Most data tools show you everything and help you decide nothing.
-PropIQ shows you what matters for your situation and tells you exactly what to do about it.*
+*The analysis was done in Python.
+The findings were delivered in HTML.
+The tool choice was deliberate — because how you present an analysis is part of the analysis.*